 Their Ultra High Potency Probiotic is designed to take care of the immune and digestive system during times when stress levels are high, or medications like antibiotics are excessive.

-These probiotic guarantees 50 billion live cultures, and is perfect for the vegan as it is contains no dairy, soy products, gluten, preservatives, and is very shelf stable.
+The UP4 Ultra High Potency Probiotic Supplement guarantees 50 billion live cultures, and is perfect for the vegan as it is contains no dairy, soy products, gluten, preservatives, and is very shelf stable.

 It has a 4 Star rating based on 38 customer reviews and is a great choice for any vegan.